hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

 D. All of the above

-Question: 7 of 39 － Starting an Already Running Thread Which of the following will happen if you try to start a thread that has already  been started?
+7. － Starting an Already Running Thread
+Which of the following will happen if you try to start a thread that has already  been started?
 a. it keeps running with no interruption
 b. it thrown an IllegalThreadSateException